philippeback/GitFileTree-MergeDriver/README.md

 This is a merge driver for git.
 It handles merging conflict-prone files in FileTree, which are: monticello.meta/version, methodProperties.json and properties.json.

+## Note

+This version is a fork that embarks its own little version of the PharoVM for Centos6.5 as there is no such VM available at this moment.

-How to make it work:
+## How to make it work:

 Clone this repository (or get from here the Makefile and the merge script and put them in a folder).
 Run the following command in that folder: